pvanny1124/YelpCamp/readme.md

 The project has been deployed on heroku here: https://stark-hollows-32841.herokuapp.com/campgrounds/5a6ae2bb37233c2f68f50196

-This is currently version12 and I will be working on more features, and stylistic upgrades
+This is currently version12 (I have decided to not add previous versions on github because this version felt more complete in terms of functionality).
+I will be working on more features, and stylistic upgrades

 Please view code for more comments!